meetalva/alva/CONTRIBUTING.md

 # Welcome contributors to Alva
-First of all, we'd love for you to contribute to our source code.
+💓 First of all, we'd love for you to contribute to our source code. 💓

-# Code of Conduct
+## Code of Conduct
-First of all, we'd love for you to contribute to our source code.

 We belive in a welcoming and inclusive environment / community, that's why we enforce our Code of Conduct.
 For more information -> [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).